-If you haven't heard of it already, you'll be hearing a lot about Ionic 2 through my content.
-Ionic is the most popular and powerful HTML5 mobile framework available today - we'll talk more about what exactly a HTML5 mobile framework is in just a moment - and Ionic 2 is the latest iteration of that framework.
+If you haven't heard of it already, you'll be hearing a lot about Ionic through my content.
+Ionic is the most popular and powerful HTML5 mobile framework available today - we'll talk more about what exactly an HTML5 mobile framework is in just a moment

 But what if you want a normal app that can be submitted to app stores and installed on the user's device?

 No problem.
-We have frameworks like Ionic to help build our app, and we have another technology called Cordova that can wrap that app up into a native package.
-Cordova creates a native application for whatever platforms you are building on, embeds a web browser into that application, and then loads your web based application into that browser.
+We have frameworks like Ionic to help build our app, and we have other technologies like Capacitor and Cordova that can wrap that app up into a native package.
+Both of these technologies create a native application for whatever platforms you are building on, they embed a web browser into that application, and then load your web-based application into that browser.
 The end result is a native application that can access all native functionality, can be submitted to the app stores, and looks no different to a normal native app (you can't actually see this "embedded browser").

 So let's recap the benefits of HTML5 mobile applications that we have discussed so far...

 A common line of thought is....
 Don't native apps perform better?
-It is a valid conern, but in most cases the answer is no, not noticeably.
+It is a valid concern, but in most cases the answer is no, not noticeably.

 The other big issue with HTML5 mobile applications is plugins.
-As I mentioned, with Cordova a HTML5 mobile application can access all of the functionality that a native app can - Camera, Contacts, Bluetooth, and so on.
-To do this, you need to use Cordova plugins.
+As I mentioned, with Cordova or Capacitor an HTML5 mobile application can access all of the functionality that a native app can - Camera, Contacts, Bluetooth, and so on.
+To do this, you need to use Cordova plugins or the Capacitor APIs.
 This is basically a bit of code that handles communication between your app and the Native API that you are using, like the Camera API.
-There are tons of plugins currently available, both official and community created, and in 99% of cases there will already be a plugin for what you need.
+There are tons of plugins currently available, both official and community created, and in 99% of cases, there will already be a plugin for what you need.
 But if there isn't, or the plugin that does exist doesn't work the way you want it to, you'll have to extend or create it yourself - which will involve diving into the native code.

 HTML5 mobile applications are a great all-round approach - they are extremely flexible, reasonably easy to learn if you have a web background, and work everywhere.
 Hybrid apps are certainly no toy or prototyping tool either, if you want an example of some huge, kick-ass HTML5 mobile apps check out SworkIt and Untappd.

-I'm a mobile developer formerly from Adelaide, Australia – now from all over Australia as my partner and I make our way around this great big country in a caravan (Australia is about as big as the United States for those of you who don’t know!).
-I've been teaching mobile development on my blog for about 3 years, my free tutorials currently receive an average of over 1 million views per year, and over 9,000 developers are subscribed via email to receive all of my free HTML5 mobile tutorials (why not join them?).
+I'm a mobile developer from Adelaide, Australia.
+After working with a commercialisation firm and a couple of tech startups, I started teaching through my website full time.
+I've been teaching mobile development through this website for about 4 years - my free tutorials currently receive an average of over 3 million views per year, and over 15,000 developers are subscribed via email to receive all of my free HTML5 mobile tutorials (why not join them?).

 I take a practical and to the point approach to teaching.
 I understand that people have different levels of understanding and take the effort to make sure concepts, no matter how big or small, are explained thoroughly.
 Take a look at some of the feedback I've received below to see if my content sounds like a fit for you.